avkr003/gaia/README.md

 `gaiad tx amm create 10000000ubtc,5000000000uusd 0.003 --chain-id elys-1 --from test --keyring-backend test --gas-prices 0.001uelys
 `

+NOTE: Swap fees cannot be less than 0 and more than MaxSwapFee in the parameters of `amm` module

 ### To Add liquidity to existing pool [TX]:

 `gaiad tx amm join [poolId] [token1]`